Franziska-Paetzold/Houdini-Asset/README.md

 - feel more confident to use expressions in parameter fields
 - some tests and fixes needed, for instance the master rotation
 - learned a lot about  parameters in houdini

+- controles and rig for the tail, the ears, eyes, jaw...